Eeating Meat Again: Recovering from Veganism and Vegetarianism

 When I was 18, I became vegetarian overnight after a friend showed me the legendary PETA video, "Meet your Meat."
 Growing up in a Canadian farming community, the images were sadly familiar.
 I was a child in the 80s, and the small mixed farms my parents' generation grew up on had converted over to agribusiness.
 I'd visited my friend's egg barns, confinement dairy facilities, and broiler sheds.
-The places are as bad as they look on film, although I will say, the farmers who manage them are kind and hardworking individuals who are just stuck in the system.

 I developed a "spontaneous" abscess in one of my teeth, and had to have emergency dental surgery which included having the tooth removed and an implant placed.
 It was scary and expensive.
 My Dad bailed me out, paying almost $4000 for my dental surgery.
 This blow to my pride and independence was my rock bottom.
 I came down off my high horse and admitted I needed to change, and open my mind and heart to the fact that my body craved and needed animal foods.